 If you aren’t eligible for funding for hearing aids or equipment, you may still be able to get help with costs.

 If you have financial difficulties and can’t get assistance from government agencies, the NZ Audiological Society (NZAS) may be able to help.
-The NZAS has a small number of hearing aids donated by various hearing aid companies.
-The hearing aid bank also has a limited amount of money available to help those in the greatest need.
+The NZAS has a limited amount of money available to help those in the greatest need.

 If you feel you are in this situation and need help to buy a hearing aid, contact your NZAS audiologist for further information and the application form.